github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api.md

 ### Using pre-made actions

 The simplest way to use the Dependency submission API is by adding a pre-made action to your repository that will gather and convert the list of dependencies to the required snapshot format and submit the list to the API.
-Actions that complete these steps for various ecosystems are available on {% data variables.product.prodname_marketplace %} and more actions will be created during the course of the beta.
+Actions that complete these steps for various ecosystems are available on {% data variables.product.prodname_marketplace %} and more actions will be created during the course of the beta and beyond.
 You can find links to the currently available actions in the table below:

 Ecosystem | Action |
 --- | --- |